Welcome to the guide for the university's reading list system, MyReadingLists.

-However, this year we will ensure that we are able to acquire 100% of core material online for semester one, which means we won't be purchasing recommended material or any print books.
+However, this year we are doing our best to buy as much core material electronically as possible, which means we won't be purchasing recommended material or any print books.
 We may also have to apply limits to the number of core items we can buy for each module.

 In addition, due to the complexities of academic book publishing, some books will not be available, and it will be necessary for academics to look for alternatives, primarily from within our world-class collections, but also with scope for new material to be bought and to make chapter scans within the limits of copyright allowances.